bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 <full path to application_controller.rb> to define it (LoadError)
 ```

 INFO.
-Rails does not require the value of autoloaded constants to be a class or
+Quails does not require the value of autoloaded constants to be a class or
 module object.
 For example, if the file `app/models/max_clients.rb` defines
 `MAX_CLIENTS = 100` autoloading `MAX_CLIENTS` works just fine.